 The idea is to give yourself a binary choice to make, such as having a shower or a bath, a beer or some wine, walk to work or get the bus.
 You get the idea.

 When faced with such a choice, try and tune in with real attention to all the signals in your body about which choice feels right to you, at this time.

 You might want to notice any body sensations, any thoughts, feelings or impulses that come up in response to the choice you are making.
 See if one feels more comfortable than the other.
 Or if there are ‘louder’ resonances which can help guide your decision making.

 Developing this awareness can be really helpful in re-establishing your capacity to say no. Unless you know what it is you want, it an be hard to connect with whether you want it now or not or whether it doesn’t matter at this point.

 Find it hard to say no?

 If you struggle with boundaries and saying no and would like a safe space to explore this, why not get in touch for a first appointment?
-I offer counselling in Totnes and online, and work frequently with people looking to re-establish their sense of self in the world.
+I offer coaching online, and work frequently with people looking to re-establish their sense of self in the world.